 Say Amy borrowed £3,000 over three years from Amigo to pay off a couple of catalogues and a small credit card debt.
 Using Amigo’s representative APR of 50%, the repayments would be £146 a month and she would end up repaying £5,269 over three years – that’s £2,269 in interest.

 Compare that to a reasonable rate for the same unsecured loan.
 In January 2018, MoneySavingExpert quotes 5.3% for £3,000 over 3 years as the best rate on offer, but those top rates are hard to get.

 Amy can’t get a good rate loan – but her partner can

 Of course Amy can’t get a good loan offer.
 But her partner may be able to get an OK loan offer – or with a better credit record he could get a really good one or even a 0% credit card deal or he may even have savings.
 If he pays off her debts, she can then repay him at a much more reasonable rate of interest. everyone wins.

 Paying off a defaulted loan doesn’t actually improve your credit rating (if you think that sounds odd, it is explained in Paying a defaulted account and your credit score.) what matters is getting new credit which you handle well.
 This doesn’t have to be a large, bad credit loan such as from Amigio.
-A much safer option for her is to get a “bad credit” card such as Vanquis and uses this for something small and repays it in full every month (so she doesn’t pay any interest), this will get some positive marks on her credit record and her score will improve even faster.
+A much safer option for her is to get a “bad credit” card and uses this for something small and repay it in full every month (so she doesn’t pay any interest), this will get some positive marks on her credit record and her score will improve.